8area8/p8__pur-beurre/README.md

 Use heroku for deployment.
 You have to create a heroku account and set this project to a new heroku project.
 You must activate the Redis addon.
 Then simply write ```git push heroku master``` to deploy your application.
+Create two environment variables on your Heroku dashboard, and call them "GOOGLE_KEY" for the key, and "GOOGLE_PASS" for the password.

 ## Built With